Monitoring and analysing your vines helps to predict grape yield and when to harvest your grapes to get the highest

 The key questions to ask yourself when determining what will be your ‘block’ of vines are: when harvesting, what do you (or your winemakers) want to know the yield for, each variety?
 Each clone?
 Each clone-rootstock combo?
 And when doing a specific activity, or yield prediction, do you want to make decisions based on variety?
 Or clone? or….?

 How do I choose sample sites?

-Once you have your blocks defined, you can decide which bays to sample within each block.
-It is suggested you sample 1-3% of bays in each block using a systematic method of selecting random samples (systematic sampling).
+Once you have your blocks defined, you can decide which vines to sample within each block.
+It is suggested you sample 1-3% of vines in each block using a systematic method of selecting random samples (systematic sampling).
 You should always start a few rows in to avoid getting skewed results from the rows on the edge of the vineyard.